srl-labs/learn-srlinux/docs/ndk/guide/agent.md

     ```

 ## Dependency and other files
-Quite often an agent may require additional files for its operation.
-It can be a specific virtual environment for your Python agent, or some JSON file that your agents reads some data from.
+Quite often, an agent may require additional files for its operation.
+It can be a virtual environment for your Python agent or some JSON file that your agent consumes.

 All those auxiliary files can be saved by the `/opt/$agentName/` directory.